StuartRiffle/ragtag-tiger/README.md

 ragtag --source my/docs --index-store my/index
 ```

-Then use that index to perform your queries:
+Then re-use that index to perform your queries:
 ```
 ragtag --index-load my/index --query "Really though, why?"
 ```

 <img align="right" width="250px" style="padding:15px" src="docs/images/noidealol.jpg">

 This is **still** slow, because the index can take a long time to load.
-It's just not as slow as re-indexing everything.
+It's just not *as* slow as re-indexing everything.
 Use `--verbose` to see the actual timings.

 To minimize overhead, try to either submit all your queries in one run, or leave a window open with the program idling in chat mode for ad-hoc use.

 Be aware that there are multiple chat "modes", and the default mode may not generate the same output as a batched query.
-For query-style responses, type `/mode tree` at the chat prompt.
+For responses like the batched queries, type `/mode tree` at the chat prompt.

 # Query and chat modes

 The LlamaIndex query engine and chat engine both have multiple modes that enable different RAG techniques.
 They can be changed using `--query-mode`, `--chat-mode`, and `--llm-mod-mode`.
 You can also select using the `/mode` command at the chat prompt.

-The query modes are available in chat mode too as a convenience.
+The *query* modes are available in chat mode too as a convenience.
 They are processed by the query engine, not the chat engine, so they have no conversational memory.

 | Query mode| Abbrev | |
 | --- | --- | --- |